 Crime continues to be a problem in East Timor (Timor-Leste), including gang-related violence, robbery (in some cases armed), assault and attacks on vehicles.
 See Crime

-Consular support may be limited in Timor-Leste as there’s no resident British diplomatic mission in East Timor.
+Consular support may be limited in Timor-Leste as there’s no resident British diplomatic mission.
 Emergency consular services are provided by the New Zealand Embassy in Dili (24 hour emergency number: +670 7732 1015) and the British Honorary Consul.
-For all routine consular issues, contact the British Embassy Jakarta.
+For all routine consular issues, contact the British Embassy in Jakarta, Indonesia.

 Although there’s no recent history of terrorism in Timor-Leste, attacks can’t be ruled out.
 See Terrorism

-The tropical cyclone season in East Timor normally runs from November to April.
+The tropical cyclone season in Timor-Leste normally runs from November to April.
 See Natural disasters

 To contact the emergency services, call 112 or 7723 0635 (police), 3312210, 3324019 or 7230686 (fire) and 7723 6662, 33110441 or 77233212 (ambulance).